swaggo/swag/README.md

 // @tokenUrl https://example.com/oauth/token
 // @scope.write Grants write access
 // @scope.admin Grants read and write access to administrative information

+// @security BasicAuth
+// @security OAuth2Application
 ```

+To set global security requirements that apply to all operations by default, use the `@security` annotation in your general API info.
+This creates a top-level `security` array in the generated OpenAPI specification.

 Each API operation.